2BitSalute/AoC2020/README.md

 # Advent of Code, 2020
 This is my 2nd attempt at using OCaml for AoC.
 Last time I did think, I think it was 2 years ago, and I came away frustrated, not knowing how to instantiate a hashtable with integral keys.

-So far, by day 2, I've still spent the majority of the time messing around with my environment because it wasn't ready and a lot of it had to be updated and figured out from scratch.
+So far, by **Day 2**, I've still spent the majority of the time messing around with my environment because it wasn't ready and a lot of it had to be updated and figured out from scratch.

 I got it all to almost work, though:
 - Catalina